Join the Thousands of Kids Experiencing Shabbos on a Whole New Level With Masmidei HaShabbos Weekly! (FREE DOWNLOAD) - The Yeshiva World

-This week: TORAH for the TABLE!
-Elevate your Shabbos Table with divrei Torah like never before!
+This week: ZEMIROS!!
+Elevate your Shabbos Table by singing Zemiros like never before!

 Do you enjoy Shabbos?
 Do you really enjoy Shabbos?